 Josef Brinckmann Working in the medicinal plant sector since 1979, Brinckmann presently serves as ‘Research Fellow, Medicinal Plants and Botanical Supply Chain’ for Traditional Medicinals, Inc. (Sebastopol, CA), a manufacturer of herbal medicinal products.
 Brinckmann serves as an Advisory Board member of the American Botanical Council (ABC) and contributing editor of ABC’s HerbalGram journal.
-He is a member of the Medicinal Plant Specialist Group, International Union for Conservation of Nature (IUCN) Species Survival Commission, and serves as Vice Chair of the Board of Trustees of the FairWild Foundation, a Switzerland-based nonprofit standards setting organization for the sustainable wild collection of medicinal and aromatic plants.
-Brinckmann is also a member of the American Herbal Products Association (AHPA) Botanical Raw Materials Sustainability Subcommittee.
+He is a member of the Medicinal Plant Specialist Group, International Union for Conservation of Nature (IUCN) Species Survival Commission, and serves as Vice Chair of formerly (2008-2021) served on the Board of Trustees of the FairWild Foundation, a Switzerland-based nonprofit standards setting organization for the sustainable wild collection of medicinal and aromatic plants.
+Brinckmann is also a member of the American Herbal Products Association (AHPA) Botanical Raw Materials Sustainability SubcCommittee.
 He received the 2013 AHPA Herbal Insight Award, the 2016 ABC Champion Award, and in 2016 was conferred an honorary degree of ‘Doctor of Humane Letters in Healing and Sustainability honoris causa’ from the California Institute of Integral Studies (CIIS) and American College of Traditional Chinese Medicine.

 Bill Chioffi has 21 years’ experience with the production of herbal supplements including all phases of vertically integrated botanical manufacturing of liquid extracts and concentrates, international and domestic regulatory and Good Agricultural and Collection Practices (GACP) auditing experience, social responsibility/sustainability management and program development, agroforestry and supply chain development planning, political advocacy, clinical research guidance and education.
 He is the director of Botanical Consulting International and has served on various boards including the Executive Committee of AHPA as Vice Chair and the Board of Directors for two terms.
 His interest in sustainability is grounded in his long-time commitment to conservation as a founding board member of the Appalachian Beginning Forest Farmers Coalition and current advisor to United Plant Savers.
 It is Bill’s hope that the herbal products industry begins to adopt strict policies on the sourcing of botanicals to protect the environment and the people who work so diligently to raise and collect our plant medicines.